These services are provided by our Clinical Psychologists, Dr Erin Bulluss, PhD (Clinical Psychology) and Rachel Samson, M.Psych (Clinical).

 Visit their new website at www.centreforschematherapy.com

-Erin has experience working with individuals with varying cognitive abilities, from individuals with intellectual disability to individuals with areas of giftedness.
 Erin was awarded both First Class Honours in Psychology and a PhD in Clinical Psychology by Flinders University (Adelaide, South Australia).
-She has presented her work at international conferences and gained a publication in the peer-reviewed journal “Autism”.
+She has presented her work at international conferences and her research was published in the peer-reviewed journal “Autism”.
 Erin has been registered to practice as a psychologist since 2009 and gained endorsement in the area of Clinical Psychology in 2011.

 Rachel is a Clinical Psychologist with an Advanced International Certification in Schema Therapy.
 She was awarded First Class Honours in psychology and a Masters in Clinical Psychology by the University of South Australia.
 Rachel was awarded the Australian Psychological Society Prize in 2011 and 2013, which recognises excellence in psychology and is awarded to students who gain first place at the end of their psychology degree.
 Rachel is registered with the Australian Health Practitioners Regulation Agency and is a registered Medicare provider.